How Deep Sleep May Help The Brain Clear Alzheimer's Toxins

 "Some disruption to the way sleep is working could potentially be contributing to the decline in brain health," Lewis says.

-The finding also suggests that people might be able to reduce their risk of Alzheimer's by ensuring that they get high quality sleep, says William Jagust, a professor of public health and neuroscience at the University of California, Berkeley who was not involved in the study.
+The finding also suggests that people might be able to reduce their risk of Alzheimer's by ensuring that they get high-quality sleep, says William Jagust, a professor of public health and neuroscience at the University of California, Berkeley, who was not involved in the study.

-Scientists are already testing other lifestyle changes, like diet and exercise, to protect brain health.
+Scientists are already testing other lifestyle changes, like diet and exercise changes, to protect brain health.
 And sleep should be "high on the list" of measures worth trying, he says.

 The study comes after decades of questions about the link between sleep and Alzheimer's.